Chart Color Schemes

 Bowen Hills demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational participation is notably high, with 32.2% of residents currently enrolled in formal education.
+Educational participation is high in Bowen Hills, with 32.2% of residents currently enrolled in formal education.
 This includes 17.7% in tertiary education, 1.9% in secondary education, and 1.8% pursuing primary education.

 Frequently Asked Questions - Education